Q. Is there a money back guarantee?

 A. I prefer the word teaching rather than training when it comes to teaching a baby to sleep.
 Training in some people's minds can imply the parents are not involved (which they are), that there is an endless amount of crying (which there isn't) and that there isn't room for each child to be the unique little one that they are.
 So when I use the word teach, I want to inspire parents that they are imparting a lifelong skill.
 We teach parents and children, we educate about sleep and support them to implement the tools that they need to succeed.

 Q. What if my baby gets sick or teething?

 A. If your baby gets sick through the process, or is teething then we are able to adjust things so they keep the progress that they have made, while also getting better.
 We make sure baby is ok and if your baby needs to see a doctor then I encourage parents to do so.
 With teething, it generally only affects sleep if it coming through the gum so I have a bunch of handy tips to identify teething vs something else, and how to help your baby through teething.
 When we work together we talk about many things, including what to do when your child is sick and teething in the future.

 Q. Do I have to be the one to teach my child to sleep?

 A. Sometimes parents are hesitant to teach their baby to sleep because they're worried about different things, or they need some help because of PPD or other mental health conditions.
-We always encourage all caregivers to be involved, however, sometimes Grandma's, Aunts, Uncles are super helpful in teaching your little one to sleep.
+We always encourage all caregivers to be involved, however, sometimes Grandma's, Aunts, or Uncles are super helpful in teaching your little one to sleep.
 As long as it is someone that your child identifies as a safe person then they can be involved.
-Some of my most successful little clients, Grandma has done a good chunk of the teaching and it worked like a charm!
+With some of my most successful little clients, Grandma has done a good chunk of the teaching and it worked like a charm!